Richard Mansfield

 Richard Mansfield (24 May 1857 – 30 August 1907) was a German-born English actor-manager best known for his performances in Shakespeare plays, Gilbert and Sullivan operas, and the play Dr. Jekyll and Mr. Hyde; his performances in the last made such an impression that he was accused of being Jack the Ripper.

 Life and career

-Mansfield was born in Berlin and spent his early childhood on Heligoland, Germany, an island in the North Sea, then under British rule.
+Mansfield was born in Berlin and spent his early childhood on Heligoland (now in Germany), an archipelago in the North Sea, then under British rule.
 His parents were Hermine Küchenmeister-Rudersdorf, a Russian-born operatic soprano, and Maurice Mansfield, a British London-based wine merchant (died 1861).
 His grandfather was the violinist Joseph Rudersdorff.
-Mansfield was educated at Derby School, in Derby, England, where he studied painting in London.
+Mansfield was educated at Derby School, in Derby, England, and studied painting in London.
 His mother took him to America, where she was performing, but he returned to England at age 20.
 Finding that he could not make a living as a painter, he gained some success as a drawing-room entertainer, eventually moving into acting.